- CLASS: Mammalia (Mammals)

 Giant anteaters are usually solitary mammals, but do come together to mate and raise their young.
 In the wilderness, they breed between March and May but are more flexible under managed care and may mate at any time of the year.
 An adult female giant anteater gives birth to a single baby (twins are rare) while in a standing position, propped up by her strong tail.
 When a pup (baby) is born, it has a full coat of hair and is almost identical to the adult.
 The pup spends the first year of life hitching a ride on its mother's back; similar coloring helps the pup blend in so predators can't see it.
 It also makes the mother look larger and less tempting to predators.

 For the first four weeks of its life, the pup never leaves its mother.
 While she lies on her side, the baby tucks itself underneath her front legs to nurse for up to an hour at a time, drinking about 10 percent of its body weight each day.
 When the mother gets up to walk around, the baby scurries up her back and goes along for the ride.
 Giant anteaters do not vocalize much, but the pup can let out a shrill, high-pitched grunt to alert Mom when in distress.
 After the first month, the pup begins to spend more time on the ground, although it still rides on the mother’s back quite frequently.
 The pup is usually weaned at about nine months of age and leaves its mother when it is full grown, at about two years of age.

 Giant anteater pups have a 50 percent mortality rate in the first three months of life.
 They are very susceptible to pneumonia and other health-related problems.

 Giant anteaters have been around for 25 million years, and we hope that they can nose their way into the next million.
-You can help us bring other species back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
-Together we can save and protect wildlife around the globe.
+By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.